Lexical Analysis (flex, hand-written DFA)

 Full overview

 Compilers turn programmer-friendly source code into machine-executable output through a 6-stage pipeline.
 Compiler courses cover 8 named topic areas: lexical analysis (regular expressions to deterministic finite automata via Thompson construction plus subset construction, implemented with flex or hand-written DFA), syntax analysis (context-free grammars and parsing with LL recursive descent, LR shift-reduce, LALR via bison, or PEG via packrat parsing), semantic analysis (type checking with unification-based inference per Hindley-Milner, scope resolution with symbol tables, attribute grammars for context-sensitive checks), intermediate representation (three-address code, static single assignment form, LLVM IR), code generation (instruction selection with tree-pattern matching, register allocation via graph coloring or linear scan, instruction scheduling), optimization (constant folding, dead code elimination, loop-invariant code motion, common subexpression elimination, function inlining, vectorization), runtime systems (garbage collection with mark-sweep or generational, exception handling with table-based unwinding, dynamic dispatch tables), and target-specific concerns (calling conventions, ABI compliance, debug information in DWARF format).
-Stanford CS143, MIT 6.035, CMU 15-411, Cornell CS 4120, and University of Washington CSE 401 each spend 13 to 15 weeks on these topics with Aho-Lam-Sethi-Ullman (the Dragon Book) or Appel as the textbook.
+A typical compiler course spends 13 to 15 weeks on these topics with Aho-Lam-Sethi-Ullman (the Dragon Book) or Appel as the textbook.

-CS143 ships a 5-PA project building a complete Cool (Classroom Object-Oriented Language) compiler in C++ or Java.
-CMU 15-411 ships a more ambitious sequence: lexer, parser, type checker, LLVM IR generation, register allocator, then 4 optimization labs targeting x86-64.
+Project-based courses ship a multi-stage project building a complete teaching-language compiler (Cool, Decaf, MiniJava, or Xi) in C++, Java, or OCaml.
+More ambitious sequences add a register allocator and 4 optimization labs targeting x86-64.
 The assessment landscape is 80-20 projects over written exams because compiler correctness requires implementation, and graders use extensive test suites of pathological inputs.

-CSHH tutor matching for this subject draws from CS graduates with PL implementation depth: former LLVM contributors, GCC plugin developers, Rust compiler hackers, plus CS143 or 15-411 alumni with direct lab experience.
+CSHH tutor matching for this subject draws from CS graduates with PL implementation depth: former LLVM contributors, GCC plugin developers, and Rust compiler contributors with direct lab experience.
 Our tutors deliver lexers with flex specifications passing the course test suite, parsers with explicit grammar conflict resolution (precedence declarations, %left and %right and %nonassoc directives), type checkers with explicit inference rules in the textbook notation, LLVM IR generators producing valid bitcode that opt can verify, and optimization passes implemented as LLVM ModulePass or FunctionPass subclasses with regression tests.
 Languages supported: C and C++ for traditional compiler implementations, Java for academic-style compilers, Python for scripting and prototyping, OCaml for type-system implementations (the canonical PL research language).

 Where Students Get Stuck